-The Shortest Vector Problem (SVP) is the following: given linearly independent vectors $\vb_1,\ldots,\vb_d\in\mathbb{R}^d$, find a shortest nonzero vector in the lattice obtained by taking integer linear combinations of these vectors, that is, in
+The Shortest Vector Problem (SVP) is the following: given linearly independent vectors $\vb_1,\dots,\vb_d\in\R^d$, find a shortest nonzero vector in the lattice obtained by taking integer linear combinations of these vectors, that is, in

-The geometry and combinatorics of SVP are interesting mathematical problems in their own right, but SVP also underlies the most promising alternatives to the old favorites of integer factorization and discrete logarithm (which are both broken by quantum computers~\cite{Shor97}) as a basis for public-key cryptography~\cite{Ajtai96,MR04GaussianMeasure,Reg09lattices,Regev06,MR08,Gentry09,BV14}.
+The geometry and combinatorics of SVP are interesting mathematical problems in their own right, but SVP also underlies the most promising alternatives to the old favorites of integer factorization and discrete logarithm (which are both broken by quantum computers~\cite{Shor97}) as a basis for public-key cryptography; see~\cite{MR08} for a survey on lattice-based cryptography.
 Indeed, much of our future cryptography is premised on the assumption that there is no efficient algorithm for SVP, in fact not even for \emph{approximate} SVP, which is the task of finding a nonzero vector of length at most some small factor $\gamma$ (say some polynomial in $d$) larger than the shortest length.

-The fastest provable classical algorithm for SVP has runtime essentially $2^d$~\cite{ADRSD15} on worst-case instances.
+The fastest provable classical algorithm for SVP has runtime essentially $2^d$~\cite{ADRS15} on worst-case instances.
 This was improved to runtime roughly $2^{0.95d}$ on a quantum computer, and even to $2^{0.835d}$ on a quantum computer with a large QCRAM~\cite{ACKS25QSVP}.
 For meaningfully breaking cryptosystems, worst-case algorithms are more than needed and it suffices to have a fast \emph{heuristic} algorithm, one that works for most (practical) instances under some plausible, though not quite rigorous, assumptions.
 After all, no one would use a cryptographic system that is known to be breakable with a significant probability.
 The fastest heuristic methods we know for solving approximate SVP still take exponential time $2^{cd}$, but with a constant $c<1$ that is much smaller than for the best known worst-case algorithms.
 These heuristic methods are based on sieving ideas, which were first introduced in the context of SVP by Ajtai, Kumar, and Sivakumar~\cite{AKS01} and made more practical by Nguyen and Vidick~\cite{NV08}.
-(In fact, the best non-heuristic, worst-case algorithms such as \cite{ADRSD15} can also be viewed as ``sieving'' algorithms.)
+(In fact, the best non-heuristic, worst-case algorithms such as \cite{ADRS15} can also be viewed as ``sieving'' algorithms.)